Jory SanduskyJory Sandusky, CPWA®, AIF®Wealth Advisor

 Jory Sandusky is a Wealth Advisor at J.P.
 Morgan Wealth Management.

 Jory delivers comprehensive wealth management services to individuals and families, serving as their trusted advisor.
 He understands that wealth is more than money and believes it's imperative to address both human and fiscal needs across their financial lives to transform their success into meaningful legacies.
-By implementing goals-based planning, custom portfolio design, trust and estate planning, family dynamics coaching, banking and credit solutions and more, he weaves an outsourced family office-style approach.
+By implementing goals-based planning, custom portfolio design, trust and estate planning, family dynamics coaching, banking and credit strategies and more, he weaves an outsourced family office-style approach.

 Jory's focus is on helping business owners, tech leaders, entrepreneurs and members of the LGBTQ+ community align their values with their vision for the future.
 He fosters financial literacy to increase trust and communication between multiple generations of a family.